 Growing up as a military kid, you develop a love-hate relationship with moving so frequently.
 As you get older, it is easy to say that you’ve moved enough and you’re tired of it.
 Going to university is a perfect excuse to say you’ll be settling down for a solid four years.

-(StatePoint) As we head into 2021, adults and kids alike may still be enjoying the excitement of digital devices received as gifts over the holidays.
+(StatePoint) As we head into a new year, adults and kids alike may still be enjoying the excitement of digital devices received as gifts over the holidays.
 However, the new year is always a great time for a reset, so alongside those new devices, consider adopting some new digital habits.

 When having my daughter, I had a relatively uncomplicated labor and delivery.
 The first two weeks felt pretty typical.
 We had some issues with breastfeeding and weight gain, but a wonderful lactation consultant at our hospital helped us get through those.

 It’s a fine line to maneuver between being involved in your child’s school education and smothering them by trying to smooth over every little problem they encounter or pushing them to excel at every academic endeavor.

 (StatePoint) November 8 is National STEM Day and an excellent opportunity to encourage your child to embrace science, technology, engineering and math (STEM) education both inside and outside of the classroom.

 Only about 20% of high school students have a job, while a whopping 69.7% of students enroll in college upon graduation.
 For the 20% of high school students who have already entered the workforce, applying for college may seem eerily familiar to you because you’ve applied for jobs before.